-Public adjusters from Sill can give you a second opinion about any type of property insurance loss claim.
+Public adjusters from Sill can give you a second opinion about any property insurance loss claim.

 The insurance company will send one of their claims adjusters to your property to inspect the damage.
 If you do not contact a public adjuster, you may not see some of the settlement you are entitled to.

-In some cases, your claim may take longer than necessary, and the insurance adjuster may not disclose some of the coverages in your policy.
+Sometimes, your claim may take longer than necessary, and the insurance adjuster may keep some of the coverages in your policy private.

-That is why Sill public adjuster have been working for property owners for more than 90 years.
-Our team of licensed public adjusters handle hundreds of property loss claim each year and we have numerous offices throughout the country.
+That is why Sill public adjusters have worked for property owners for over 90 years.
+Our team of licensed public adjusters handles hundreds of property loss claims each year, and we have numerous offices nationwide.

-Working with Sill means you have the nation's leading and most experience public adjusting firm representing you throughout the claims process.
+Working with Sill means you have the nation's leading and most experienced public adjusting firm representing you throughout the claims process.

 Here are 7 things often overlooked by an insurance adjuster: